GroggyAlgorithm/GroggyAlgorithm/README.md

  <br/>

 I'm a busy fella!
 So please keep in mind there's a lot more to show off than what's on here and I can provide context on request.
+I honestly haven't had enough time for github projects but (as of June 2022) I will very soon have more time to address that.